- Middle East Studies Major

-Middle East Studies Major and Middle East Languages and Cultures Minor
+Middle East Studies Major, Middle East Languages and Cultures Minor, Arabic Studies Minor

-If you are interested in declaring a major in Middle East Studies, or a minor in Middle East Studies, there are several things you can do during your first year at U-M to prepare yourself to declare one of these programs:
+If you are interested in declaring a major in Middle East Studies, a minor in Middle East Studies or a minor in Arabic Studies, there are several things you can do during your first year at U-M to prepare yourself to declare one of these programs:

 1) Consider which Middle East language you would like to study as part of your program, and start taking courses in this language.
 If you have prior experience studying one of the languages taught within the Department of Middle East Studies, and plan to continue studying this language while at U-M, take a placement test to determine the language course for which you should register.